20 tips to get the most out of Google Drive, Docs, Slides, and Sheets

 By default, misspelled words get underlined in Google Docs, which may be annoying if you’re using a lot of custom terms and slang.
 To add a word to the dictionary, right-click on it and choose Add [WORD] to dictionary.
 If you want to take a look at the words and terms you’ve added to your Google Docs’ database, you can find it under Tools, Spelling and grammar, and then Personal dictionary.

 To fill a long column or row of cells with a series (like days of the week or numbers), highlight the first cell or cells in the series, then click the little blue square in the bottom right-hand corner.
 When hovering over this “handle,” the cursor should look like a little plus sign.
 Drag down or across and, if the app can figure out how the series works, it will extend it to the squares you’re highlighting.

 When you’re working on a spreadsheet in Google Sheets, take note of the little summary box that shows up in the bottom right-hand corner when you select a group of cells.
 By default, you’ll see what the contents add up to, but if you click on it you’ll also see other useful stats like the cells’ average, maximum, and minimum.

 15. Get started with a template

 Templates are available in Docs and Slides, but they’re particularly useful in Google Sheets.
 These blueprints can give you a head start with your finances, your annual report, or whatever you’re building.
 Head to the Google Sheets front page online to see which templates are available.

 16. Add images

-Google Slides images
+4 tips for Google Slides

 Want to make the same changes to a lot of slides at once?
 The presentation’s master slide is your friend.
-Open the Slide menu, click Edit master, and you can modify the template layouts for your slides, from the title slide to those that show bullet-point lists.
+Open the Slide menu, click Edit theme, and you can modify the template layouts for your slides, from the title slide to those that show bullet-point lists.

 18. Pick the right images